$0.00

 Note from the artist

 This is a simpler version of the Fort Peck Lake map.
-I removed the coulees, draws, and roads from this one to leave a simpler image leaving the dramatic shape of this beautiful lake in focus.
-This one is more of a piece of artwork than a map.
+I removed the coulees, draws, and roads from this one, leaving the dramatic shape of this beautiful lake and the surrounding rivers in focus.
+Like the silhouette version, this one is more a piece of artwork than a map.

 Reviews